Skip to content

 Why Process Selection Matters

 Choosing the wrong 3D printing process costs more than money - it costs schedule.
 Print a concept model in DMLS metal when FDM would have sufficed and you've burned $300 and two weeks.
 Spec FDM for a part that needs SLA surface finish and you'll reprint anyway.
-This guide gives you the engineering framework to match process to requirement on the first pass - with real numbers from production programs across automotive, aerospace, medical, and consumer electronics.
+This guide gives you the engineering framework to match process to requirement on the first pass - with real numbers from production programs across automotive, robotics, medical, and consumer electronics.

-Section 1 of 8
+Section 1 of 9

 How Each Process Works